How Long Does Lion’s Mane Take to Work?

 The bottom line

-Two to four weeks for first effects, six to sixteen weeks for the full picture.
+Two to four weeks for first subjective effects.
+Eight to 16 weeks for the cumulative cognitive benefit the clinical trials measured.
 If you are not there yet, keep going.
-If you have given it a fair run with a quality product and still noticed nothing, the product is the more likely issue than the mushroom.
+If you have given it a fair run (eight weeks, 1,500+ mg per day, verified-quality fruiting body) and still noticed nothing, lion’s mane is unlikely to work well for you.

 Is Lion’s Mane Good for You?
 Benefits & Side Effects